 Finally, it flushes cholesterol from the elimination tract.
 This is also a very important factor, because when the liver purifies toxins and bad cholesterol, it dumps them in the colon to be eliminated by the body.
 So it's very important that the elimination system be strengthened to cleanse the bad cholesterol from the body.

-Guggul increases fat metabolism.
+Guggul increases fat metabolism and has been shown to help lower total cholesterol, LDL cholesterol, and triglycerides.
 Shilajit (Mineral Pitch) enhances metabolism and prevents nutrients from being lost in the metabolic process.
 Manjistha and Indian Sarsaparilla help bring balance to the interaction between the liver (governed by Ranjaka Pitta) and blood plasma, thus creating purer blood by screening out toxins.
 Parijat helps cool the body and eliminate excess heat, thus preventing the formation of amavisha.
 It is also good for the joints and nerves, especially the sciatica nerve.

 The ideal breakfast is a cooked apple with cooked prunes and figs. This will help cleanse the bowel and lower cholesterol levels.
 Bitter foods include greens such as spinach, chard, kale and mustard greens.
 These greens, when cooked and seasoned with spices, help cleanse the bowel and thus prevent the bad type of cholesterol from accumulating.